-If you are a beginner, the best place to start is with the NZ Mountain Safety Councils free online avalanche course.
-This will teach you the basics about what an avalanche is, simple steps you can take to reduce your risk to avalanches and how to rescue your partner if everything goes wrong.
+If you are a beginner, the best place to start is with the NZ Mountain Safety Council's free online avalanche course.
+This will teach you the basics about what an avalanche is, simple steps you can take to reduce your exposure to avalanches, and the basics of how to rescue your partner if everything goes wrong.
 Even if you've done a course before, this can serve as a valuable refresher each season!

 Although free online courses and video resources are a great start, nothing beats hands-on practical training with an avalanche professional.
 As the graph above shows, a 1.5-2 day ASC1 course is the first step.
 This will put the topics you covered in the online course into practice as you spend the day out on the slopes.

 This course covers a range of skills including understanding weather, terrain, snowpack, and how these relate to avalanche conditions.
 Route selection, safe travel techniques, and how to make evidence-based decisions in avalanche terrain.

 The next step is to move onto a more in-depth 4-day backcountry avalanche course.
 This course focuses more on giving you the tools to better assess the avalanche conditions and make your own decisions based on the evidence you find in the mountains.

-This course covers an extended range of skills including identifying when the weather is creating an instability, what snowpack factors lead to stability vs instability and how to identify and test for them.
-Of course, small group searches and rescue is also included.
+This course covers an extended range of skills including identifying when the weather is creating an instability, what snowpack factors lead to stability vs instability, and how to identify and test for them.
+Of course, small group search and rescue is also included.

 Professional Avalanche Courses

 If you still have an appetite to keep learning and pursuing snow safety as a career then you’ll need to start your professional avalanche courses.

 Remember this is only the first of 3 steps.
-The Forecast and Equipment you take with you are essential for Avalanche Safety in NZ.
+The Forecast and Equipment you take with you are essential for Avalanche Safety.
 Forecast and equipment will be covered in detail in the next article.

 There are also plenty of videos available to start your learning process.
 Our EpicTV Avalanche Series is a great place to start.